sonus21/rqueue/docs/index.md

 ### Spring Framework

 {: .warning }
-Use Rqueue Spring 4.x for Spring Framework 7.x, Rqueue Spring 3.x for Spring Framework 6.x, and Rqueue Spring 2.x for Spring Framework 5.x.
+Use Rqueue Spring 4.x for Spring Framework 7.x, 3.x for Spring Framework 6.x,
+and 2.x for Spring Framework 5.x.

-Get the latest version of Rqueue Spring from [Maven Central][Maven Central].
-Add the dependency to your project:
+Download the latest version from [Maven Central][Maven Central] and add the dependency to your project:

 #### Spring Framework 5.x Setup